wcarvalho/nicewebrl/README.md

 ## Working Examples
 ### Paper case studies

 We present three case studies for how NiceWebRL can help researchers develop either Human-like AI, Human-compatible AI, or Human-assistive AI.
-The first two are from recent papers,
+The first two are from two recent papers:

 * [Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines](placeholder)
 * [Cross-environment Cooperation Enables Zero-shot Multi-agent Coordination](https://arxiv.org/abs/2504.12714)